1995tadas/public_holidays/README.md

 1. Rename env.example to .env and put your database credentials
 1. Run "php artisan key:generate"
 1. Run "php artisan migrate"
-    1. (optional) For testing database migration "php artisan migrate --database='testing_database_name'"
+    1. (optional) For testing database migration "php artisan migrate --database=mysql_testing"

 * you need to make sure than you have composer and lamp stack installed on your machine